coderade/coderade.io-blog/content/post/first.md

 description = "About the coderade.github.io blog"
 +++

-Hi there.
+Hey there.

-After a few attempts with the coderade [.in](http://coderade.in) and [.io](http://coderade.io) blogs, I returned to write in a blog again.
+After a few attempts with the coderade [.in](http://coderade.in) and [.io](http://coderade.io) blogs, I have returned to blogging again.

-But now with no expensive domain and freedom in customization excuses, heheh.
+But now, after using the [coderade.github.io](https://coderade.github.io), I bought the [valde.ci](https://valde.ci) domain, which is quite expensive hehe, and I have the freedom for customization without excuses.

-I'm hosting this blog on the [GitHub Pages](https://pages.github.com/) that is totally free and is very easy to use.
+I'm hosting this blog on [GitHub Pages](https://pages.github.com/), which is free and very easy to use.

-On this blog I will write about code, life hacks and I'll try to share my experiences in this vast life (yeah, with 23 years old).
+On this blog, I will write mostly about coding, DevOps, and Software Engineering (some IT stuff), but I'll also try to share my experiences in this vast life too (yeah, at 28 years old).

-The blog is powered by [Hugo](http://gohugo.io) and I normally use the ~~IDEA~~ [Atom Editor](https://atom.io/) to write my posts with Markdown :heart:.
+This blog is powered by [Hugo](http://gohugo.io) and I normally use [**Visual Code**](https://code.visualstudio.com/) to write my posts with Markdown :heart:.

-## About me
+## About Me

-I am a Software Developer from Curitiba - BR focused on open-source technologies, with a very special love for JS, Android and Ruby on Rails.

-Arch Linux user (Using [manjaro](https://manjaro.org/) now :wink:) and Java Certified Developer, I have five years of experience with Web and Mobile development and I really loves what I do, especially when done in the right way.

-I born and raised on the seacoast of my state, so since I was a child I love the most sports and try to practice as much of them as possible.
+I am a Sr. Cloud Architect / Sr. Software Engineer from Brazil, 28 years old, born and raised in [**Guaratuba - Brazil**](https://en.wikipedia.org/wiki/Guaratuba), but I have lived in many cities since I learned how to buy bus and flight tickets.

+I have more than 8 years of experience working in the IT area.
+I've worked as an IT infrastructure analyst, web developer, software engineer, and DevOps and IoT engineer.
+Most of the time, I've worked with Linux and coding, and I love it.

+Currently, I'm working as a Sr. Cloud Application Architect at Amazon Web Services ([**AWS**](https://aws.amazon.com/)).

+I like to study every day, so I have some course certificates available [**here**](https://github.com/coderade/certificates#certificates).
+I also enjoy learning new languages whenever possible (currently, I speak Portuguese, English, and a little Spanish, and I'm eager to learn a new language).

+I like sports, so I go to the gym every day (*after I finish this update, I'll do some workout*).
+I also enjoy running, cycling, surfing, playing drums, meditating, reading, and studying math, trying to maintain a healthy and good routine.

 ## Contact

-If You like this blog, you can contact me by clicking one of these options in your upper left corner or underneath you if you are on mobile.
+If you like this blog, you can contact me by clicking one of the options in the upper left corner or underneath if you are on mobile.

 Thanks for reading.